For many Australians, the cost of covering specialist medical care has become the biggest cause for concern when they become unwell or are injured.

 Reducing the gap

-While the website is still some years from being developed and rolled out, there are measures patients can take now to help reduce their out-of-pocket costs.
+There are measures patients can take now to help reduce their out-of-pocket costs.

 Sometimes it can pay to shop around when you need to see a specialist.
 The AIHW report revealed that geography can play a factor in the level of your out-of-pocket costs, with large variations between patients living in different geographical and socioeconomic areas.